-This category includes active and passive recreational activities or areas, such as parks, preserves, wildlife refuges, habitat areas, public open space, greenways and common areas with distinguishable walking or biking paths.
+This category includes active and passive recreational activities or areas, such as parks, athletic fields, campgrounds, preserves, habitat areas, and public open space with distinguishable walking, biking, skiing, or motorized trails.

-HISTORIC TOWN
+HISTORIC TOWN SITE

-In honor of the original Valdez Town Site, this area is considered a sacred place and will have activities that complement the history of the site.
+In honor of the original Valdez Town Site (Old Town), this area is considered a sacred place and will have activities that complement the history of the site.

 The Historic Town Site place type will have minimal development that is focused in a culturally appropriate manner.
 Activities are day-use only and are to include passive recreation such as hiking, fishing, and picnicking.
-Interpretive amenities are encouraged to highlight the story of the original Valdez townsite and the history
+Interpretive amenities are encouraged to highlight the story of the original Valdez townsite and the history of Valdez.